-When the TCOMP voltage is equal or greater than VCC/15, ISL6334AR5368 will utilize the voltage at TM and TCOMP pins to compensate the temperature impact on the sensed current.
-The block diagram of this function is shown in Figure 15.
+When the TCOMP voltage is equal or greater than VCC/15, the ISL6334D will utilize the voltage at TM and TCOMP pins to compensate the temperature impact on the sensed current.
+The block diagram of this function is shown in Figure 18.

-FIGURE 15.
+FIGURE 18.
 BLOCK DIAGRAM OF INTEGRATED TEMPERATURE COMPENSATION

 When the TM NTC is placed close to the current sense component (inductor), the temperature of the NTC will track the temperature of the current sense component.
-Therefore the TM voltage can be utilized to obtain the temperature of the current sense component.
+Therefore, the TM voltage can be utilized to obtain the temperature of the current sense component.

-Based on VCC voltage, ISL6334AR5368 converts the TM pin voltage to a 6-bit TM digital signal for temperature compensation.
-With the non-linear A/D converter of ISL6334AR5368, the TM digital signal is linearly proportional to the NTC temperature.
-For accurate temperature compensation, the ratio of the TM voltage to the NTC temperature of the practical design should be similar to that in Figure 13.
+Based on VCC voltage, the ISL6334D converts the TM pin voltage to a 6-bit TM digital signal for temperature compensation.
+With the non-linear A/D converter of ISL6334D, the TM digital signal is linearly proportional to the NTC temperature.
+For accurate temperature compensation, the ratio of the TM voltage to the NTC temperature of the practical design should be similar to that in Figure 16 on page 21.

 Depending on the location of the NTC and the airflow, the NTC may be cooler or hotter than the current sense component.
 The TCOMP pin voltage can be utilized to correct the temperature difference between NTC and the current sense component.
-When a different NTC type or different voltage divider is used for the TM function, the TCOMP voltage can also be used to compensate for the difference between the recommended TM voltage curve in Figure 14 and that of the actual design.
-According to the VCC voltage, ISL6334AR5368 converts the TCOMP pin voltage to a 4-bit TCOMP digital signal as TCOMP factor N.
+When a different NTC type or different voltage divider is used for the TM function, the TCOMP voltage can also be used to compensate for the difference between the recommended TM voltage curve in Figure 17 on page 21 and that of the actual design.
+According to the VCC voltage, ISL6334D converts the TCOMP pin voltage to a 4-bit TCOMP digital signal as TCOMP factor N.

 The TCOMP factor N is an integer between 0 and 15.
 The integrated temperature compensation function is disabled for N = 0.
 For N = 4, the NTC temperature is equal to the temperature of the current sense component.
 For N < 4, the NTC is hotter than the current sense component.
 The NTC is cooler than the current sense component for N > 4.
-When N > 4, the larger TCOMP factor N, the larger the difference between the NTC temperature and the temperature of the current sense component.
+When N > 4, the larger TCOMP factor N is, the larger the difference between the NTC temperature and the temperature of the current sense component.

-ISL6334AR5368 multiplexes the TCOMP factor N with the TM digital signal to obtain the adjustment gain to compensate the temperature impact on the sensed channel current.
-The compensated channel current signal is used for droop and overcurrent protection functions.
+The ISL6334D multiplexes the TCOMP factor N with the TM digital signal to obtain the adjustment gain to compensate the temperature impact on the sensed channel current.
+The compensated channel current signal is used for IMON and overcurrent protection functions.